Esri/arcgis-maps-sdk-unity-samples/README.md

 ## Instructions

 1. Clone this repo.
 2. Refer to the [ArcGIS Maps SDK for Unity's documentation on getting started](https://developers.arcgis.com/unity-sdk/get-started/) on how to download `Unity` and the `ArcGIS Maps SDK for Unity`.
-This project does not contain the Maps SDK so it needs to be included into any other project.
+This project does not contain the Maps SDK so it needs to be included like it would into any other project.
 3. Launch Unity and play the `SampleViewer` level.

 ## Requirements